We may earn commissions on purchases. (Info)

 cyberghost vpn reviews

 CyberGhost offers competitive pricing.
-The short-term plan costs $12.99/month, billed every month.
+The short-term plan costs $12.99 per month, billed monthly.
 It is slightly above the average monthly plan for a premium VPN.
 I don’t recommend the 1-month plan.
-For one, you cannot use the CyberGhost NoSpy servers, an important feature if you want all the privacy you can get.
-Moreover, the 14-day money-back guarantee here is way less than you can get with longer packages.
+For one, you cannot use the CyberGhost NoSpy servers, a crucial feature if you want to maximize your privacy.
+Moreover, the 14-day money-back guarantee offered here is significantly less than what you can get with more extended packages.

 Subscribing to the 2-year plan with 4 free months (28 months effectively) saves you over 80%.
 This plan costs an average monthly fee of $2.03, billed $56.94 once for 28 months.

 CyberGhost does not offer a free plan.
-However, there’s a free trial for Windows and Mac (24 hours), Android (3 days), and iOS (7 days).
-The free trial does not require credit card.
+However, there is a free trial for Windows and Mac (24 hours), Android (3 days), and iOS (7 days).
+The free trial does not require a credit card.

 Get CyberGhost